Simmons dominates as 76ers top Lakers

 Tobias Harris scored 29 points and Al Horford had 16 for the Sixers, who improved to 21-2 at home.
 Matisse Thybulle also contributed five steals.
 The Sixers played without Joel Embiid (finger) for the 16th time this season and were also missing Josh Richardson with a strained hamstring.

 The Lakers made a late push at the end of the third yet still trailed 85-73.
-Shake Milton, who made his first career start, scored in the paint with 9:18 to go, giving the Sixers an 89-75 advantage.
+Shake Milton, who made his first career start, scored in the paint with 9:18 to go in the fourth, giving the Sixers an 89-75 advantage.

 Los Angeles closed within 10, 91-81, when James dribbled in from midcourt and threw down a one-handed dunk with 6:57 remaining.
 Kentavious Caldwell-Pope soon hit a trey and a jumper to cap an 11-2 run as the Lakers cut the lead to 93-88.